-The system should be run on the training TSPs, and submitted by 5 pm on 14th.
+The system should be run on the training TSPs, and submitted by 5 pm on 13th.
 At 5 pm, the test TSPs will be released.
-The student should run their unmodified system on the test mazes, gather the results and submit the final project.
-This should be submitted by 5 pm on December 15th to Unihelp.
+The student should run their unmodified system on the tests, gather the results and submit the final project.
+This should be submitted by 5 pm on December 14th to Unihelp.

 The system should solve the three training sets (